Ok Taec-yeon: 2PM

-In 2008, he participated in Mnet's Hot Blood Men, a program that chronicles the rigorous training of thirteen aspiring trainees, all vying for a coveted spot in the boy band One Day.
+In 2008, he participated in Mnet's Hot Blooded Men, a program that chronicles the rigorous training of thirteen aspiring trainees, all vying for a coveted spot in the boy band One Day.
 This initiative ultimately led to the formation of two distinct boy bands, namely 2AM and 2PM.

-Half a year following the televised airing of Hot Blood Men, the group 2PM made their debut with the release of their inaugural single "10 Out of 10" from their first single album titled Hottest Time of the Day.
+Half a year following the televised airing of Hot Blooded Men, the group 2PM made their debut with the release of their inaugural single "10 Out of 10" from their first single album titled Hottest Time of the Day.
 However, it was their second single album, 2:00PM Time For Change, that propelled them to mainstream success in Korean music, solidifying their meteoric rise.
 As of 2021, the group has released seven studio albums in Korea and five studio albums in Japan.
 Taecyeon has written and composed several tracks for the group, including "Promise (I'll Be)", the title track of their sixth Korean studio album, Gentlemen's Game.

+During the group's live performances of their song "Heartbeat" from 2009 to 2010, Ok rose to prominence by frequently ripping off his shirt; the practice was uncommon for K-pop idols at the time and resulted in Korean media outlets giving 2PM the label of "beast idols" and Ok the moniker of "Ripped Taecyeon".